SamuelCochrane/samuelcochrane.github.io/_posts/2019-03-12-log-flow-automation.md

 If it ***was*** sent by us, we'll need to figure out which of our templated responses it was.

 For each of our common responses, we'll add another `Condition` block inside of whichever `If` wasn't used last time.
-So for instance, in the `If yes` of the block we just outlined, we'll add something like this.
+So for instance, in the `If yes` field of the block we just outlined, we'll add something like this.

 ![Annotation 2019-03-13 160358](../assets/images/Annotation%202019-03-13%20160358_efbowf1qk.png)